 McDonald's has 3,100 outlets in Japan.
-It cut prices for set meals to compensate for including only small fries.
+It also cut prices for set meals to compensate for including only small fries.